Mikala-Troupe/IAM-Portfolio/Week-02-RBAC-and-Conditional-Access/README.md

 <img src="screenshots/06-policy3-created.png" alt="Device Compliance" />

 **IT Admins Need Secure Devices**
-Tony can only log in as admin from company laptops that have antivirus, encryption, and current patches - not his personal MacBook
+Tony can only log in as admin from company laptops that have antivirus, encryption, and current patches, not his personal MacBook

 ---